JohnSauter/UNH_bootcamp-09-Professional_README_Generator/assets/template.md

 ## License

-The last section of a high-quality README file is the license.
+An important section of a high-quality README file is the license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).

----

-🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.
+## Contributing

+If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
+The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

+## Tests

+Go the extra mile and write tests for your application.
+Then provide examples on how to run them here.
+A GitHub profile with consistently high-quality README files is sure to help you stand out among the crowd of developers putting their work on GitHub, so make sure you give these important files the time and attention they deserve.

 ## Badges